-- 2. Loading standards.
-The loading standards in Section 4.626, Div.
-14, Article 4 do not apply in Redevelopment Zoning Districts, unless specifically included or modified further in a particular Redevelopment Zoning District. - 3.
-Parking design standards.
-The parking design standards in Section 4.627, Div.
-14, Article 4 include certain modifications that apply in all Redevelopment Zoning Districts, unless specifically modified further in a particular Redevelopment Zoning District. - 4.
-On-street parking.
-On-street within a public right-of-way along the lot frontage can be counted towards on-site parking requirements. - 5.
-Combined parking lot.
-Where feasible, combined parking lots or continuous parking lots are encouraged. - 6.
-Bicycle parking.
+- 6. Bicycle parking.
 Commercial and mixed-use development shall provide bicycle parking in accordance with Section 4.873, Div.
 20, Article 4.
 Redevelopment Zoning Districts may require additional bicycle parking as described in a particular Redevelopment Zoning District. - 7.
 Pedestrian Access.
 Parking lots and structures shall provide pedestrian and bicycle access directly from a street.
 In addition, pedestrian access shall also be provided directly from a building.
 Pedestrian access shall be separated from the vehicular travel path. - 8.
 Special Parking Alternative for Redevelopment Centers (SPARC) program.
 This program provides a mechanism for landowners to satisfy all or part of their on-site parking requirement by paying for a proportionate share of the cost of providing public or other off-site parking. - Establishment of SPARC fund accounts.
-Martin County shall establish SPARC fund a. accounts for each Community Redevelopment Area participating in the program, into which shall be deposited all payments made pursuant to this program.
-Monies deposited into said accounts shall be used by the Martin County Board of County Commissioners, or their assigns, for the exclusive purpose of developing public parking within the particular Community Redevelopment Area.
-Appropriate uses of SPARC funds includes, but is not limited to, the cost associated with land acquisition, design and permitting, lease payments, construction, reconstruction, and signage.
+Martin County shall establish SPARC a. fund accounts for each CRA participating in the program, into which shall be deposited all payments made pursuant to this program.
+Monies deposited into said accounts shall be used by the Martin County Board of County Commissioners, or their assigns, for the exclusive purpose of developing public parking within the particular CRA.
+Appropriate uses of SPARC funds include, but is not limited to, the cost associated with land acquisition, design and permitting, lease payments, construction, reconstruction, and signage.
 Said cost shall include the cost of all labor and materials, the cost to acquire all lands, property, rights, easements, and franchises acquired, the cost of financing, the cost of interest prior to and during construction and, for one year after completion of construction, discount on the sale of municipal bonds, the cost of plans and specifications, surveys of estimates of costs and of revenues, the costs of engineering and legal services, and such other costs and expenses necessary or incident to determining the feasibility or practicability of such construction or reconstruction, administrative expenses, and such other expenses as may be necessary or incident, to the construction or reconstruction of its financing. - b.
 Provision of public or other common parking facilities.
-The master plan for each Community Redevelopment Area that authorizes the use of the SPARC program shall include provisions for the development of the public or other common parking facilities to be developed with SPARC funds, such as, but not limited to, potential locations for common parking, the preferred form of parking (e.g., elevated parking structures or on-street parking) and the maximum number of spaces likely to be developed at each location.
+The master plan for each CRA that authorizes the use of the SPARC program shall include provisions for the development of the public or other common parking facilities to be developed with SPARC funds, such as, but not limited to, potential locations for common parking, the preferred form of parking (e.g., elevated parking structures or on-street parking) and the maximum number of spaces likely to be developed at each location. - c.
+Tracking and management of parking spaces.
+Prior to the acceptance of contributions for a given SPARC fund, the County shall develop a system for documenting the number of off-site parking spaces for which each development has contributed funds and for ensuring that the public or other common parking facilities will be sufficient to provide all committed spaces. - d.
+The County shall use professionally accepted methods to determine the proportionate share of the cost of providing public or other off-site parking within each of the participating CRAs and shall adopt such fees by resolution.